seanlano/WiLED/README.md

 - Ability to control multiple light outputs with a single switch or dial, through groups
 - Separation of lighting output device and control input device, to allow for flexible reconfiguration
   - Option to have hardwired controller so lighting is usable even with failure in radio network
-- Tested performance metrics for switching latency tm
+- Tested performance metrics for switching latency
 - Bindings for OpenHAB

 ## Contributors and thanks